-- When a parent is late, they are called to verify the situation. - If parents do not answer after a reasonable period of time, the principal is called to assist with the situation. - Late charges are in effect and may be applied to FACTS payments.
+- When a parent/guardian is late, they are called to verify the situation. - If parents/guardians do not answer after a reasonable period of time, administration is called to assist with the situation. - Late charges are in effect and may be applied to FACTS payments.